Review of Leviathan (1651)

 Read in 2025.

 I read Rod Hay’s 1999 edition and that’s what I’m quoting from.
-Hobbes’s original spelling and orthography are closer to Shakespeare.
+Hobbes’s original spelling and orthography are closer to Shakespeare and the King James Bible.

 A justification of the state.

-Based on his correct understanding that people have different interests but not different destinies, that the Christian gods are not observable or prone to intervene, and that England had descended into civil war when two factions grappled for control of the government, you might think that Hobbes would be skeptical of the concentration of power.
-Instead, Hobbes frequently returns to a poorly supported assumption that the natural condition of humankind is “the war of all against all”, by which he meant that people are non-cooperative by default:
+Based on his correct understanding that the Christian gods are not observable or prone to intervene, that the authors of The Bible apparently contradict one another and logic and reality, that people have different interests and no destinies, and that England had descended into civil war when two factions grappled for control of the government, you might think that Hobbes would reject The Bible or be skeptical of the concentration of power under some fallible guy with a crown.
+Instead, to replace The Bible in his most fundamental arguments, Hobbes frequently returns to a poorly supported assumption that the natural condition of humankind is “the war of all against all”.
+He believed that people are non-cooperative by default, like Moses’s petulant Hebrews lost in the mythical desert:

 In such condition there is no place for industry, because the fruit thereof is uncertain: and consequently no culture of the earth; no navigation, nor use of the commodities that may be imported by sea; no commodious building; no instruments of moving and removing such things as require much force; no knowledge of the face of the earth; no account of time; no arts; no letters; no society; and which is worst of all, continual fear, and danger of violent death; and the life of man, solitary, poor, nasty, brutish, and short.

-In reality, before the state was invented, and before the myth of Adam and Eve is set in biblical chronology, people already had agriculture, monumental architecture, other arts, and explorers on every continent.
-Animal husbandry, which brought many of our endemic diseases through zoonosis, probably did more to shorten our lives than war, though the Yamnaya culture had plenty of both in the early Bronze Age.
-It is true that literal violence was more common in prehistoric societies, especially when resources became scarce, but they were societies.
+In reality, before the state was invented, and before the myth of Adam and Eve is set in the biblical chronology of the world, people already had agriculture, monumental architecture, other arts, and explorers on every continent.
+Animal husbandry, which brought many of our endemic diseases through zoonosis, probably did more to shorten our lives than war, though the Yamnaya culture had both in the early Bronze Age.
+It is true that literal violence per capita was more common in prehistoric societies, especially when resources became scarce, but they were societies.
 Hobbes did not know that society is older than apes, but he really should have known from observation that mammals are rarely solitary.
 Writing in a time of literal war is no excuse for his edgelord assumptions.

 Covetousness of great riches, and ambition of great honours, are honourable; as signs of power to obtain them.
 Covetousness, and ambition of little gains, or preferments, is dishonourable.